1. Home

 11. Flexibility

-Injection molding is all about flexibility, whether ascribed to some plastics’ properties or the ability for OEMs to make custom color choices or meet specific project requirements.
+Injection molding is all about flexibility, whether attributed to some plastics’ properties or the ability for OEMs to customize solutions that meet specific project requirements.
 Injection molding gives OEMs freedom in design choices — especially when compared to metal.

 12. Reduced Waste

-At Kaysun, we’re proud to be a part of several green initiatives that positively impact the environment, but our commitment to the planet doesn’t end at corporate social responsibility.
-We understand the injection molding advantages of sustainable practices — both ecological and economic — such as using plastic regrind, which minimizes waste and directly benefits OEMs.
+At Kaysun, we’re proud of our ongoing green initiatives that positively impact the environment.
+However, our commitment to the planet isn’t limited to corporate social responsibility.
+We understand the ecological and economic benefits of injection molding sustainable practices — such as using plastic regrind, which minimizes waste and directly benefits OEMs.

 Much of the injection molding process is automated by machines and robots, and controlled by a sole operator or technician.
 This streamlines labor costs and also greatly reduces the risk of rework caused by part defects or human error — both of which save OEMs money.